skandium/skandium.github.io/_posts/2021-06-29-a-data-scientist-is-just-a-software-engineer.markdown

 significantly compared to the initial idea.

-This phenomenon means that data scientists work much more often with disposable notebooks and scripts to validate quick hypotheses - probably where the myth that they can't write proper code comes from.
+This phenomenon means that data scientists work much more often with disposable notebooks and scripts to validate quick hypotheses - probably where the notion that they can't write proper code comes from.
 In the terminology of Pragmatic Programmer, data scientists most often work with [Prototypes](https://blog.codinghorror.com/the-prototype-pitfall/) - a necessity for experimental features.